There are always distressed asset opportunities in commercial real estate. You just have to no where to look.

 I want to thank CrowdStreet for sharing their thoughts on the commercial real estate space right now.
-I have a feeling things aren’t going to be as bad as the last downturn.
 There is also going to be a lot of repurposing of space.

 Just look at Amazon planning to turn abandoned department stores into fulfillment centers.
 That's great for both Amazon and mall operators.
 Offices will also eventually come back.

 Human ingenuity and the desire for profits is what we should invest in.
 Search for distressed investment opportunities on CrowdStreet and other platforms today.
 Real estate crowdfunding accounts for roughly $70,000 of my estimated annual passive income of $300,000.